Albin-Rohde/no-name/README.md

 # NO-NAME

-## What is no-name
+### What is no-name
 No-name is a project centered around the popular card game _Cards Against Humanity_.
-The project intend to make it possible to play _Cards Against Humanity_ online with friends even in the times of covid-19 and self-isolation.
+The project intend to make it possible to play _Cards Against Humanity_ online with friends.

-The idea to the project began when me and some friends tried playing cards against humanity online.
-We discovered a lot of bugs on the website we played on.
-The experience was less than perfect to say the least.
-My partner Dessi Korths suggested that we would build our own solution.
-The possibilities would then be to create our own "card decks", including internal jokes in our group.

-This was a fascinating idea and something that started teasing my brain, is it possible to build something like that?

-A bit of investigation, a poc and a full year later to this day, here we are.
-Closing in on the final product.
-More ideas and inovation has been brought in along the way.
-The though of making it possible for ANYONE to create their own deck to use with their friend group, is probably one of the key features.

-## Authour
-My name is Albin Rohde.
-Coding has always been close to my heart and i started already in highschool with my "_gymnasieprojekt_" or _Highschool exams project_.
-Since then i have done numourus project.
-I started working as a programming teacher in 2017, got my first job as a backend developer 2019, Mentored a team and competed in robotics world championship 2019; and since 2021 i am working as a Backend Developer at advinans.

-I like to have hobby projects running outside of work to get the oppertunity to try out tech that i dont get to try out otherwise.
-I am always looking for new ways to learn.
+### Getting started
+Clone this repo and follow the steps in [set-up-project](./set-up-project.md) to get started with development.

+### Key features
+- Playing _Cards Against Humanity_ online
+- Easy to get going
+- Easy to invite friends

+### Features coming up
+- Creating your own card deck

-## Tech stack
+### Tech stack
 This project consists of two parts; A Frontend and a Backend.
 These are called [`frontend`](./frontend/README.md) and [`server`](./server/README.md) in the repo.

-The frontend is developed with typescript using svelte.
-The frontend aims to be very minimalistic using bootstrap and very simple html components with straight forward css.
+The frontend is a react typescript project using material ui for most of the components.
+Along with a redux store for state management.
+Read more about the frontend [here](./frontend/README.md)

-The backend is also developed in typescript.
-The backend uses an `express` server along with a `socket.io` server to handle websockets.
-The backend server acts both as a rest api (`express`) and a websocket server (`socket.io`).
+The backend is developed in typescript using `express` and `socket-io` as rest and socket frameworks/lib.
 Read more about the server [here](./server/README.md).

-## How to play
+### How to play
 Begin by signing up or signing in.
 When logged in one is greeted by the "dashboard", from here the player can create a game with desired settings.
 When the game is created, invite some friends and hit start.

-A black card consiting of a sentence with a "blank" will appear, vissible to all players.
+A black card consisting of a sentence with a "blank" will appear, visible to all players.
 The players will receive a couple of "white cards" consisting of word(s) or a short sentences.
 The goal now is for the player to match a white card on their hand with the black card; creating the funniest sentence.